Flipper games for monadically stable graph classes: Preliminaries

-The following notion of flip-wideness was introduced in~\cite{dreier2022indiscernibles}.
+The following notion of flip-flatness was introduced in~\cite{dreier2022indiscernibles}.
 Given a graph $G$ and a set of vertices $A\subseteq V(G)$ we call $A$ \emph{distance-$r$ independent} if all vertices in~$A$ are pairwise at distance greater than $r$ in $G$.